StevenMayher/431-2021/classes/class12/README.md

 :-----------: | :--------------: | :----------: | :---------: | :-------------: | :-----------: | :------------:
 for everything | for deadlines | expectations | from Dr. Love | ways to get help | labs & recordings | for downloads

 **Piazza Poll**: I asked which of ten movies would be the one seen by more of you than the others.
+The Minute Paper after Class 11 asked about these 10 films (and 30 others) receiving 60 responses.

-Film | Rank in Piazza Poll | Minute Paper Respondents Who Saw The Movie
+Film | Piazza Poll Rank | # Who Saw The Movie
 ----: | :--------------: | :--------------:
 The Matrix | 1st (17 votes) | 39
 Lord of the Rings: The Fellowship of the Ring | 2nd (8 votes) | **45**